SeijiEmery/rv-test/README.md

 Lastly, the `run_tests.py` script checks all diffs and prints out which test cases passed (no diff) / failed (diff between the output and a generated .expected file).
 Currently this last part is TBD.

-Many thanks to Samuel Armold for helping me figure out how some of the more annoying parts work.

 ## Dependencies

 You must have the risc-v toolchain installed, and the risc-v assembler and objcopy commands aliased / linked to as `riscv-as` and `riscv-objcopy`.
-Alternatively, use the `--with-as` flag (TBD).
+Alternatively, use the `--with-as` and `--with-objcopy` flags (TBD).

 <https://github.com/riscv/riscv-tools>